awsdocs/aws-doc-sdk-examples/swift/example_code/iam/README.md

 Sample applications that work across multiple AWS services.
 * [*Title of code example*](*relative link to code example*) --->

-## Running the examples
+## Run the examples
-To build any of these examples from a terminal window, navigate into its directory then use the command:
+To build any of these examples from a terminal window, navigate into its directory, then use the following command:

 ```
 $ swift build
 ```

-To build one of these examples in Xcode, navigate to the example's directory (such as the `ListUsers` directory, to build that example), then type `xed.` to open the example directory in Xcode.
+To build one of these examples in Xcode, navigate to the example's directory (such as the `ListUsers` directory, to build that example).
+Then type `xed.` to open the example directory in Xcode.
 You can then use standard Xcode build and run commands.